Grays, Essex: Further education

 A sixth form was operated by Gateway Academy before 2014, but it closed that year.
 In 2011, Ofsted deemed the sixth form as satisfactory, which meant it required improvement.
 This was primarily because of concerns over the number of students dropping out, which was above average.
 Hathaway Academy intended to open a sixth form some time before the 2014/2015 academic year, but this never came to fruition.

 Thurrock Technical College opened in 1952 on Dell Road.
 Between 1954 and 1957 the college was based in parts of the site of Grays County Technical High School (which would become Grays School) and Grays Hall.
 In 1960 it reopened on Woodview Road, later establishing a second campus in Aveley.
 The college later merged with Basildon College to form Thurrock and Basildon College, with the Woodview Campus remaining in operation.
 The college then amalgamated with South East Essex College of Arts and Technology in 2010, forming South Essex College.
 The Thurrock Campus relocated from Woodview Road to a new complex in Grays town centre in September 2014.

 The local sixth form college is USP College Palmer's Campus.
 Palmer's dates back to 1706, when the merchant William Palmer founded a charity school for "ten poore children" of the parish of Grays Essex.
 The school was located in the local churchyard and evolved into a boys' school.
 In response to the enactment of the Elementary Education Act 1870, the school reopened on a new site on the hill above the town in 1874.
-A girl's school opened on the site in 1876.
+A girls' school opened on the site in 1876.
 Both schools were grammar schools, operating on the same site until 1931, when the girls' school relocated to Chadwell Road.
 From this time, Palmer's became a public school.
 This meant that students were no longer admitted on academic performance regardless of background and were instead admitted by fee.
 This was reversed in 1944, however wealthier students were still prioritised, even if they failed the 11+ exam required for enrolment.
 In 1971 the girls' school began its conversion into a sixth form college, reopening as Palmer's College in 1972 after it amalgamated with the boys' school and Aveley County Technical High School.
 The college merged with Seevic College in August 2017, forming USP College.

 There is also Thurrock Adult Community College which is located in multiple venues and community hubs across Thurrock and used to be based from Richmond Road in Grays.